alvinscode/movie-discovery-app/README.md

 - Home.js would be the most important file in this project, as the majority of the app is based here.
 The user will be able to view a list of all movies in the database, leave and edit reviews.
+The review functionality of this app is the most sophisticated, as it allows the user to create, read, update, and delete reviews that they have posted.

 - NavBar.js will handle the logging in and out of the user, with a link a login form built into the NavBar itself.
 Inside the login form will be a